Breast Augmentation in Reading PA

 The look you want.
-The personalized cared you deserve.
+The personalized care you deserve.

 Whatever your reasons for considering breast augmentation, we are here to help.
-Dr. Reedy will listen carefully to what you want to look like, helping you choose the breast implant size that will fit your body, your personality, and your lifestyle.
+Our board certified plastic surgeons will listen carefully to what you want to look like, helping you choose the breast implant size that will fit your body, your personality, and your lifestyle.
+Breast augmentation is one of our most popular procedures at Berks Plastic Surgery, and patients frequently travel from Philadelphia, Lancaster, and even New York to have their procedures with us.
+Learn why patients say we’re worth the drive!

 After augmentation, your new look may bring you greater freedom in the way you dress and present yourself, and it may boost your self image.
 To schedule an appointment or to learn more about breast augmentation, please contact us today.